“All study no play makes Jack a dumb boy ” – This is a perfect statement for those who think extracurricular activities

 Extracurricular activities are the activities which do not fall under the school or college curriculum but helps in developing the skills and abilities of students.
 An extracurricular activity is that activity which does not relate to the professional life based on degrees.
-These extra activities are more beneficial when the children are enrolled in it sooner.
+These extra activities are more beneficial when the children are enrolled in it sooner based on their interests.

 For example, these activities play an important role in shaping and directing the passion and interest of the students, apart from the degree courses.

 The extracurricular activities teach the practical factors of life, are self-sponsored and hence, one needs to think well before opting for anything.

 There are innumerable options available to choose from, as an extracurricular activity.
 If you are interested in a certain activity then you should not step back.